IbrahimElshafey/LocalResumableFunction/_Documents/_InstanceId.md

 	* Add bool ActivateOneInstance to method wait

 # Instance Id
-* Instance Id will be calculated automatic after wait matched and new wait requested
-* It will be calculated form match expression for the new wait
-* After first match instance Id will be set
-* Instance Id is unique for same function
-* Instance Id can be changed later
-* Match expression for next waits may use instance Id prop
-* The path to prop that must match instance Id will be extracted and saved with the wait
-* Will be linked to method group

 * When method group matched the paths will be evaluated and expected instance Ids will be extracted
 * The waits search will be done like this:
 	* MethodGroup == PushedCall.MethodGroup